rphkhr/challenge/README.md

 # SQ Coding Challenge

-One Paragraph of project description goes here

 ## Getting Started

-MySQL
+* MySQL

-SpringBoot v1.5.9
+* SpringBoot v1.5.9

-Using Flyway to initialize the database (scripts can be found here) Gradle
+* Using Flyway to initialize the database (scripts can be found here)

+* Gradle

-Wildfly
+* Wildfly

 ### Prerequisites

 Connecting to the DB:

 1- Create a schema called 'sqchallenge'

-2- In file application.properties, input username-password
+2- In file application.properties, input root-admin to username-password of the MySQL server

-Build the war, deploy in AS of your choice (Wildfly or Tomcat), with application-context 'challenge' Postman collection can be found [here](https://www.getpostman.com/collections/db5884a72d44bc41472d)
+Build the war, deploy in AS of your choice (Wildfly or Tomcat), with application-context 'challenge'

+Postman collection can be found [here](https://www.getpostman.com/collections/db5884a72d44bc41472d)

 ## Endpoints available